peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 But that is for the future.
 Right now, my main commitment is empowering users ownership of their data by taking advantages of smart contracts.

-Between ads networks - that I cannot stand - and Big Tech companies that exploit our private data, I developed a bit a pessimist view on the what has become Internet.
+Between ads networks - that I cannot stand - and Big Tech companies that exploit our private data, I developed a bit a pessimist view on the what the Internet has become.
 Furthermore, as my parents say when they are pessimistic, it also feels that "the best is not to come".

 That's why I developed Papyrs with a true privacy first approach.